rustadadam/PF-GAP/notes.md

 ## Changes and Updates
 1. Investigating Redcomets Extra Rows:
     a.
-It applies the SMOTE algorithm to ensure we have a min_neighbors requirment for each point.
+It applies the SMOTE algorithm to ensure we have a min_neighbors requirement for each point.